 Where would Chinese food be without water chestnuts?
 This vegetable with the papery brown skin is a staple in Chinese cooking.
 The name "water chestnut" comes from the fact that it resembles a chestnut in shape and coloring but the water chestnut is actually not a nut at all—it is an aquatic vegetable that grows in marshes.

 Indigenous to Southeast Asia, it has been cultivated in China since ancient times.
 The scientific name for Chinese water chestnuts is Eleocharis dulcis, coming from the Greek Eleos (marsh) and Charis (grace).
 Chinese herbalists believe water chestnuts can help sweeten the breath.

 Fresh water chestnuts are worth searching for, as they have a sweeter flavor and are quite crisp.
-However, canned water chestnuts can be used as a substitute, particularly if they are being added mainly for texture as in stir-fries, stuffings and dumpling fillings.
+However, canned water chestnuts can be used as a substitute, particularly if they are being added mainly for texture as in stir-fries, stuffings, soups, and dumpling fillings.
 Definitely try using fresh water chestnuts in appetizers such as bacon-wrapped water chestnuts, or any other dish where the water chestnut is the main ingredient.

 How to Select Fresh Water Chestnuts

 Water chestnuts require a long frost-free growing season (7 months) which means that they are only grown in semi-tropical areas, including a few states such as California and Florida.
 Fresh water chestnuts are available year-round in Asian markets, either packaged or in bins.
 Unless you live in an area where they are grown locally, fresh water chestnuts are generally not available in local groceries and supermarkets.
 Canned water chestnuts, however, are available year-round at most groceries and supermarkets.